alanmmolina/alanmmolina.github.io/content/articles/tools/duckdb.md

 Want to learn more?
 I highly recommend following [Mehdio](https://www.mehdio.com/) from MotherDuck and checking out the [Talk Python to Me](https://talkpython.fm/) episode [#491](https://talkpython.fm/episodes/show/491/duckdb-and-python-ducks-and-snakes-living-together) with [Alex Monahan](https://www.linkedin.com/in/alex-monahan-64814292/) from DuckDB Labs.

 Have you worked with DuckDB?
 How does it fit into your workflow?
-Reach out—I’d love to hear your thoughts and experiences!
+Reach out - I’d love to hear your thoughts and experiences!